vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/jAti-varNa-practice/v4/articles/satya-sharmA/v4_in_literature.md

 > "O King of Videha! the Dvijas, who possess the knowledge of Vedas & Śāstras, call Śūdra as Prajāpati.
 But O King, I see him as Viṣṇu, the chief Lord of the world."

 - Ṛṣi Parāśara, Mahābhārata, 12.285.28

+## brahmANDa-purANa kirAta
+When a Kirāta 'Vīradatta' was renamed 'Dvijavarman'

+In Brahmāṇḍa Purāṇa, there's the story of a Kirāta Vīradatta, who used to sell wood.
+He once got a part of the wealth that a thief had stolen & kept in the forest.
+With the suggestion of his wife he used the money to get wells, temples, and so forth constructed.
+Vīradatta dedicated all those to Brāhmaṇas, who were lead by Devarāta.
+Pleased by his deeds, the Brāhmaṇas named him 'Dvijavarman' and his wife 'Śīlavatī'.

+He also founded a place named Devarātapura, where he stayed to protect the Brāhmaṇas.
+When Dvijavarman died, he had to face repercussions because of using stolen wealth, and turned into vāyu for 12 years. +
+Nārada Muni met his wife Śīlavatī who refused to reach Brahmaloka (earned by her puṇya), until her husband regained his body.
+She desired a solution for her husband.
+Nārada gave her (a new bhoga-sharIra and) the Rudrādhyāya (or Śatarudra) to chant, which she did.
+Eventually it benefitted her husband, who then ended  up residing at Kailāsa.

+It's interesting how Brāhmaṇas renamed a Kirāta Vīradatta as 'Dvijavarman', a name which sounds  Kṣatriya-like.

+Source: Brahmāṇḍapurāṇa, Uttarabhāga, Upodghātapāda, Chapter 7.

+## Pādatāḍitaka
+As per the translation of Motichandra and V. S. Agrawal, it seems that in around the 5th century CE Ujjayinī, Śvapacas/Cāṇḍālas were appointed as persons who would bring a person into the court or call the Vādī and Prativādī.